sschmeier/genomics-tutorial/ngs-variantcalling/index.rst

           conda install bcftools
           conda install freebayes
           conda install rtg-tools
-          conda install tabix
+          conda install bedtools

 Preprocessing
 -------------

 We first need to make an index of our reference genome as this is required by the SNP caller.
-Given a scaffold/contig file in fasta-format, e.g. ``scaffolds.fasta`` which is located ina  directory ``assembly/spades_final``, use |samtools| to do this:
+Given a scaffold/contig file in fasta-format, e.g. ``scaffolds.fasta`` which is located in the directory ``assembly/spades_final``, use |samtools| to do this:

 .. code:: bash

-          samtools faidx assembly/spades_final/scaffolds.fasta
+          samtools faidx assembly/spades-final/scaffolds.fasta

-Furthermore we need to pre-process our mapping files a bit further and creaee a bam-index file (``.bai``) for each o the bam-files, e.g.:
+Furthermore we need to pre-process our mapping files a bit further and create a bam-index file (``.bai``) for the bam-file we want to work with:

 .. rst-class:: sebcode

-          bamtools index -in mappings/|fileevol|.sorted.bam
+          bamtools index -in mappings/|fileevol|.sorted.concordant.q20.bam

 Lets also create a new directory for the variants: